 We are ever so grateful to the PRC (Philipsburg Revitalization Corporation) for all of their support and for believing in us.
 You ROCK!

-Elizabeth Hay at the SBDC at Penn State has been AMAZING!
+Elizabeth Hay at the SBDC at Penn State w asbeen AMAZING!

 We’ve gotten a lot of advice from people who generously gave us the time of day to let us pick their brains, learn from their experiences, ask them pesky questions: